 Because it is completed before the door is assembled, wire brushing may create up to a 1/16″ difference in the face plane of the door, between the stiles and rails.
 The wire brush technique is only applied to flat surfaces—not to sticking, panel profiles, or applied mouldings.
 Thus, wire brushing may not be an appropriate choice for very ornate doors, or those with prominent profiles.

 The characteristics of Light and Wire Brushed distress for doors can also be applied to door jambs.
-Light distress can also be applied to wood mouldings.
+Light and Wire Brushed distress can also be applied to wood mouldings.
 Light, Medium, Heavy, and Wire Brushed distress can also be applied to wood beams.